Tha Sao, Tarsau 125.00km - Thailand

-It became a staging camp for Forces moving north to work on the railway.
+It was also a staging camp for Forces moving north to work on the railway.

 S and T Battalion arrived from Kanchanaburi toward late March having departed Singapore by rail 14 March 1943 to Non Pladuk.
 They were trucked from Komna Transit Camp to Kanchanaburi for a brief stopover.
 The Battalions remained at Tarsau where conditions were quite reasonable, and were engaged on clearing the path ahead for rail laying gangs for several weeks.
 The two battalions then parted company – S Battalion head north and T Battalion south.
 Tarsau had not prepared the POWs for what was ahead of them.
 S Battalion moved to the ‘D’ Force Camp at Kanyu II – located on top of a plateau above the Kanu I River Camp they arrived on 25 April 1943.

 The camp was surrounded by large trees and roads transporting supplies and Japanese troops north to Burma.
 Heavily used by trucks the roads were badly rutted and muddy.
 Vehicles were frequently bogged.
-POWs passing through on foot found the roads were little more than tracks with potholes, stumps, rocks, etc. and during monsoon the roads could not be used.
+POWs passing through on foot found the roads were little more than tracks with potholes, stumps, rocks, etc. and during monsoon the roads were impassable.

-Tarsau Hospital was established November 1942 and remained in operation until April 1944 during which time 15,029 patients had been admitted.
+Established November 1942 Tarso Hospital Camp remained in operation until April 1944 during which time 15,029 patients had been admitted.
 The hospital was poorly sited close to River Kwae Noi.
 Accommodation consisted of 84 atap huts all in the usual state of collapse and in fact some huts did collapse on top of their inhabitants.

 From July 1943 this hospital grew from a camp hospital to a base hospital for all of D Force Thai Administration Group 4.

-Tarsau was one of the first 3 hospitals established at the southern end of the railway.
-The other two were Kanchanaburi and Chungkai.
+Tarsau was one of first 3 hospitals established at the southern end of the railway.
+The other two were Kanchanaburi and Chungkai (mostly British).
 Supposedly these camps were in better condition than the jungle camps although accommodation was much the same and endured the usual overcrowding.

-The Japanese policy was that if sick POWs were unable to work then they were deemed useless and therefore better off dead – at least they wouldn’t have to be fed.
+The Japanese policy was if sick POWs were unable to work, they were deemed useless, therefore better off dead – at least they wouldn’t have to be fed.
 It was common practice amongst Australian camps to set up a canteen whereby the meagre wages paid to the prisoners could be pooled and used to purchase additional food from local traders who plied their trade up and down River Kwae Noi to Japanese and POWs alike.
 Where possible, foodstuffs were purchased to aid the rapid recovery of sick POWs.
 For its nutritional value, eggs were eagerly sort after.